 Dr. Berkowitz attended the University of Rochester graduating magna cum laude in biology in 1980 and elected to Phi Beta Kappa.
 He was already admitted to the University of Rochester School of Medicine and Dentistry in 1978 under the Rochester Plan Early Selection Program for accomplished undergraduate students keenly interested in a career in medicine.
-He graduated from the medical school in 1984 and received his post-graduate training in general surgery and orthopaedic surgery at New York University – Bellevue Hospital.
+He graduated from the medical school in 1984 and received his post-graduate training in general surgery and orthopaedic surgery at New York University – Bellevue Medical Center.
 His passion for hand surgery was fed by his early mentors Drs.
 Charles Melone and Robert Beasley at NYU.

-He commenced his hand surgery training with a one year fellowship in Baltimore at the Raymond M. Curtis Hand Center which has expanded and is now the Curtis National Hand Center, one of the premier centers for the care of the upper extremity in the country and internationally.
+He commenced his hand surgery training with a one-year fellowship in Baltimore at the Raymond M. Curtis Hand Center which has expanded and is now the Curtis National Hand Center, one of the premier centers for the care of the upper extremity in the country and internationally.
 His close ties and experiences with the center continue.
 He periodically volunteers in the Dominican Republic with surgeons and fellows from the Curtis National Hand Center treating the local population for their upper extremity care.
 He has also volunteered his expertise treating the people of the Navajo nation on multiple occasions at the public health center on the Navajo reservation in Chinle, Arizona.